gregsdennis/Manatee.Json/docs_source/usage/schema-v9.md

 That covers all of the basics for defining and building schema directly.
 As expected, schema can also be downloaded and deserialized.
 This will be covered in the *Schema Serialization* section below.

-> **Note:** On occasion, an object may have a property which is of the same type.
+***NOTE** On occasion, an object may have a property which is of the same type.
 In order to declare this kind of property, you should use the static property `Root` defined on the appropriate schema class.
-This will instruct the reference to validate the property against the root schema.
+This will instruct the reference to validate the property against the root schema.*

 ## Validation